isomorphisms/economics/README.md

 ###### CAPM and portfolio maths

 Don't spend too much time on the CAPM.
+It's contentious theory [Buffett link].

 Sums of independent dice are Gaussian distributed.
 (My blog post on it.)
+So if the price evolution were totally random it would still be a bit mean centric.

+Look at _differences_ in stock prices to see how the daily change is usually bounded.
+Look at [[this data example]] to see the "discussion" over price of some security over a trading day.
+(At tick level.) [[histo]]

+This tick data looks much more to me like I would imagine a bazaar in Tashkent, except electronic so everybody "goes to the market" with computers from their offices.
+Meaning more people can be there at once, which seems like a good thing.

 [^Gaussian probability is roughly proportional ½ to the distance from the average.
 So 1/2, 1/4, 1/8.
 We measure in square-root of distance so these numbers become 0σ ∝ 1, 1σ ∝ 1/4, 2σ≈1/16 ]